Tuesday AM Forecast: Air quality alert for sensitive groups

 Expect a very similar day to yesterday, weather-wise.
 Rain chances remain very unlikely over the next week which will not help our current drought status.
 Humidity also remains low which pushes a conditional concern for fire danger as we experience the very dry conditions over the next few days.

-An *AIR QUALITY ALERT* is in effect until midnight tonight.
+An *AIR QUALITY ALERT* is in effect until 5:15am tomorrow.
 The Louisiana Department of Environmental Quality is forecasting an Ozone Advisory Day for East Baton Rouge, West Baton Rouge, Livingston, Ascension, Iberville, and Pointe Coupee Parishes.

 The Air Quality Index indicates that ozone will be at the Orange level, which is unhealthy for sensitive groups.
 Increasing ozone levels may cause unhealthy air quality during afternoon hours.
 Active children and adults, the elderly, and people with respiratory diseases such as asthma should avoid prolonged outdoor exertion.